Petropavlovsk-Kamchatsky: 2020 earthquake

 An 7.5 earthquake occurred on March 25, 2020.
 The earthquake was the largest to occur in Russia since the 2013 Okhotsk Sea earthquake.
-In Petropavlovsk-Kamchatsky, 285 miles (460km) away from the epicenter, the intensity was felt as a Modified Mercalli intensity scale V (moderate); objects fell in buildings and people ran out into the street for safety.
+In Petropavlovsk-Kamchatsky, 285 miles (460 km) away from the epicenter, the intensity was felt as a Modified Mercalli intensity scale V (moderate); objects fell in buildings and people ran out into the street for safety.

 2025 earthquake

 On July 30, 2025, an 8.8 earthquake occurred 119 km (73 miles) southeast of the city, the 6th strongest since 1900, causing moderate to severe damage along the coastline.
+The Rybachiy submarine base houses Russia's Pacific submarine fleet.
+It was built in Soviet times but received new piers in 2022.
+During the earthquake, tsunami waves damaged at least one of the piers.

+2026 snowstorm

+In January 2026, the Kamchatka Peninsula, including Petropavlovsk‑Kamchatsky, experienced an unprecedented snowstorm.
+Meteorological officials reported snow depths of up to 2.5 m in some areas, with snowdrifts reaching 5 m.
+The storm paralyzed daily life, burying roads and buildings and disrupting transportation.
+It was described as the heaviest snowfall in approximately 60 years, and some sources suggested it could be the most severe in over a century for the region.

 Geography

 The city is situated at sea level and surrounded by volcanoes.
 The surrounding terrain is mountainous enough that the horizon cannot be seen clearly from any point in town.
-The city also hosts a key strategical port situated on Avacha Bay.
+The city also hosts a key strategic port situated on Avacha Bay, the Port of Petropavlovsk-Kamchatskiy.
 Across Avacha Bay from the city in Vilyuchinsk is Russia's largest submarine base, the Rybachiy Nuclear Submarine Base, established during the Soviet period and still used by the Russian Navy.
 The city is located 6766 km from Moscow and about 2220 km from Vladivostok.